 A pointer is connected to it which indicates reading on the circular dial.
-It expands when the pressure increases and when the pressure is low the elastic elements in the pressure gauge are contracts.
+It expands when the pressure increases and when the pressure is low the elastic elements in the pressure gauge contract.

 That’s it.
-Thanks for reading if you have any questions about “Types of mechanical pressure gauge” ask in the comments.
-If you found this post helpful then please share with your friends.
+Thanks for reading if you have any questions about “Types of Pressure Gauge” ask in the comments.
+If you found this post helpful then please share it with your friends.